Kasnoma/aws-terraform-modules/README.md

-Here's a basic README structure for your repository, assuming it's focused on managing AWS infrastructure with Terraform:

----

 # SAMPLE AWS Infrastructure

 This repository contains Terraform configurations to deploy and manage various AWS infrastructure components.
 The project structure is modular, with separate modules for computing, databases, and networking resources.